-Turmeric is really having its moment.
-From skincare to golden lattes (seriously, even Starbucks attempted their own turmeric drink), turmeric is a hot commodity.
+Turmeric is having its moment.
+From skincare to golden lattes (seriously, even Starbucks attempted their turmeric drink), turmeric is a hot commodity.
 This spice, once only found in Indian cooking, has emerged in the west as the latest health craze with a long list of benefits to back it up.
-But what makes turmeric so beneficial, and is it worth incorporating into your health routine?
+Turmeric is right for you – In this article, We discuss what makes it worth incorporating into your health routine.

-The answer would be a resounding yes!
-Trends aside, this root has been used in Ayurveda for centuries to soothe inflammatory conditions and support healthy functioning digestion, joints, liver, brain, nervous system, circulatory system, immune system and blood sugar levels.
+Trends aside, this root has been used in Ayurveda for centuries to soothe inflammatory conditions and support healthy functioning digestion, joints, liver, brain, nervous system, circulatory system, immune system, and blood sugar levels.

 Turmeric is known to be tridoshic, supporting Kapha, Vata and Pitta constitutions.
-Turmeric is especially known for igniting agni (digestive fire) and is especially beneficial to Vata and Kapha doshas.
+It is primarily known for igniting Agni (digestive fire) and is especially beneficial to Vata and Kapha doshas.

-Turmeric has an affinity for blood and is particularly beneficial for rakta dhatus (blood and plasma of the circulatory system).
-Because of its powerful effect on blood, turmeric is known to have a positive effect on both blood sugar and blood pressure.
-However, care should be taken before consuming large amounts of turmeric.
+It has an affinity for blood and is particularly helpful for rakta-dhatus (blood and plasma of the circulatory system).
+Because of its powerful effect on blood, turmeric has a positive impact on both blood sugar and blood pressure.
+However, take care before consuming large amounts of turmeric.
 Consult your doctor if you are pregnant, taking blood thinners or platelet inhibiting medication.

 Using turmeric in your cooking is an easy way to incorporate this spice into your lifestyle.
-Turmeric is easy to add to sautéed veggies, rice and pairs nicely with poultry or stews.
-If you aren’t particularly fond of the taste of turmeric, the flavor is well masked in smoothies.
+It is easy to add to sautéed veggies, rice, and pairs nicely with poultry or stews.
+If you aren’t particularly fond of the taste of turmeric, mask the flavor in smoothies.

 A simple, warming way to add turmeric into your routine is to add about 1/2 teaspoon of turmeric to a warm mug of milk.
-This is a traditional Ayurvedic drink called golden milk that is often consumed before going to sleep.
-Feel free to add in warming spices of ginger, cinnamon and a hint of black pepper.
+A traditional Ayurvedic drink called golden milk, it is often consumed before going to sleep.
+Feel free to add in warming spices of ginger, cinnamon, and a hint of black pepper.
 For a hint of sweetness, add a small amount of honey or maple syrup.
-See end of article for recipe.
+See the end of the article for the recipe.

 Turmeric supplements abound, but you need to look for an ingredient called curcumin.
-Curcumin is an active substance found in the turmeric root that supplies all the amazing benefits.
-An average turmeric root only contains about 2% of curcumin, so it’s important to look for the more potent curcumin when considering supplements.
+Curcumin is an active substance found in the turmeric root that supplies all the fantastic benefits.
+An average root only contains about 2% of curcumin, so it’s essential to look for the more potent curcumin when considering supplements.

-The bioavailability of curcumin is limited, meaning it is not easily absorbed by the blood stream and therefore may not work as well.
+The bioavailability of curcumin is limited, meaning the bloodstream does not readily absorb it and therefore, may not work as well.
 Studies show that curcumin paired with black pepper will increase the absorption rate.
-When searching for a supplement it is important to look for both curcumin and black pepper to ensure you are receiving a high quality and effective product.
+When searching for a supplement, it is essential to look for both curcumin and black pepper to ensure you are receiving a high quality and effective product.

 Golden Milk Recipe